find your perfect LLM program

 Singapore also offers a high quality of life.
 The factors that are generally considered highly favourable are political stability, personal safety as the crime rate is low, environmental factors such as little air pollution, well developed healthcare and transport system.
 As per the United Nations Development Programme (UNDP) index, Singapore ranked as the 26th most desirable country to live in globally.
 The country is also booming with restaurants, theatres, clubs, and bars all year long.
 Eating out is a favourite pastime and if you are a fan of food astounding range of delicacies can be found ranging from Little India, China town to Malay Village as well as Thai cuisine which are reflective of the cultural diversity found in Singapore.
 Other things to do in Singapore include night safari, adventure sports like mountain biking, water skiing, rock climbing, diving etc. Singapore also provides an ideal location to travel to other parts of Asia.

 Faizan Hashmi, a student who studied his LLM at the National University of Singapore, recalled his LLM days remarking, “I chose Singapore because I always wanted to live there.
 I have always had an attachment with Asian culture and Singapore has a highly reputable educational system.
 For me the appeal was in the idea of traveling and I am very fond of diving.
 I travelled to Philippines, Malaysia and Japan from Singapore.”

 Where to study your LLM in Singapore

 The government of Singapore invests a large amount of funds into the educational sector and ensures quality education for citizens and international students alike.
-Some institutes offering the LLM include National University of Singapore, and Singapore Management University.
+Some institutes offering an LLM program include National University of Singapore, and Singapore Management University.